DonovanAndrews300/yugireg-client/client/README.md

 # Yugireg

-YugiReg is an application that allows you to take ydk files from YGOPRO, Dueling Nexus, and other online Yugioh deckbuilders and create an autofilled decklist.
+YugiReg is an application that allows you to take ydk files from YGOPRO, Dueling Nexus, and other online Yugioh deckbuilders and create an autofilled Konami decklist form that can be used for tournaments.
 Since cards names can be long and you need to be careful to intput the names correctly to proper qualification this saves players a lot of time.
 ## Table of Contents

 - [About](#about)